-You will file Schedule C or Schedule C-EZ to report your profit to the IRS.
-On either form, you record all your business income (Uber or Lyft income) and business tax deductions (expenses).
+You will file Schedule C to report your profit to the IRS.
+On the form, you record all your business income (Uber or Lyft income) and business tax deductions (expenses).
 You pay taxes on your net income, which is your total income minus any business tax deductions.

 You have several options for preparing and filing your taxes.
-If you made less than $66,000, you can file your return online at MyFreeTaxes.
-If you make less than $55,000 and prefer to have your return prepared by an IRS-certified VITA tax preparer, you can contact your local free VITA tax preparation site.
+If you made less than $72,000, you can file your return online at IRS Free File Alliance.
+If you choose to use one of these programs, read the fine print carefully.
+Each program has slightly different criteria for their software.
+In addition, some companies offer free state tax returns, while others don’t.
+If you make less than $56,000 and prefer to have your return prepared by an IRS-certified VITA tax preparer, you can contact your local free VITA tax preparation site.

 How do Uber and Lyft drivers count income?

 You must report all income you earn, even if you don’t receive any tax forms from Uber or Lyft.
 This includes income from any source, no matter how temporary or infrequent.
 Since you may not receive a tax form for all income sources, it’s important to be able to track your own income.You must report all income you earn, even if you don’t receive any tax forms from Uber or Lyft.